jmmnn/linksSDGs/readme.md

 For instructions see the readme.md file within each module.

 All original work is licenced GPL 3.0.
-But the project relies heavily on other tools, all of which are opensource too under their respective license.
+But the project relies heavily on other tools, all of which are opensource tools under their respective license.